complexdatacollective/documentation.networkcanvas.com/docs/key-concepts/resources.md

 Many stages allow you to add resources directly while configuring them.
 This is designed to provide a more seamless flow when creating your interview protocol.
 Examples of this include background images on the Sociogram interface, roster files in either of the roster Name Generators, and media files on the Information interface.

-If the stage you are supporting uses an resource it will provide an interface for you to add it directly, and will give instructions about which type of resource is required.
+If the stage you are supporting uses a resource it will provide an interface for you to add it directly, and will give instructions about which type of resource is required.

 {% include nc-image src="/assets/img/key-concepts/assets/bg-asset.png" caption="Adding a background image to a Sociogram" %}